 You may already have noticed that sleeping aids in recovery when you are sick.
 This may be due to an increase of infection resisting proteins produced by our immune systems when we sleep.
 Moderate amounts of sleep deprivation also reduces the levels of white blood cells in our bodies, which play a big role in our body’s defence system.

-Studies have also shown that in only one week of sleep deprivation, genes involved in inflammation, immunity and protein damage were activated.
+Studies have also shown that in only one week of sleep deprivation, genes involved in inflammation and more were activated.
 Millions of people are sustaining damage to their bodies in this manner.

 4. Tissue Renewal and Repair